chrisjiang7/Groovy.io/README.md

 # 🎧 Groovy.io – AI-Powered DJ Web App

 **Groovy.io** is an AI-driven DJ web app that intelligently analyzes two songs and finds the best transition points to mix them seamlessly.
-It’s designed to mimic how a real DJ thinks about beat-matching, phrasing, energy, and flow — creating smooth, musically-aware transitions in real time.
+It’s designed to mimic how a real DJ thinks about beat-matching, phrasing, energy, and flow.
+Creating smooth, musically-aware transitions in real time.

 ## 🚀 Features